How to Win a DMV DUI Hearing

 Can You Win?

 It is very possible to garner a positive outcome from an administrative review.
 This positive outcome might include not having your license suspended or being permitted to use your vehicle for work or school via a hardship reinstatement.
-While the outcome of such a process is not guaranteed, one of the most important things that you can do to place the odds in your favor is to hire an experienced DUI lawyer to assist you in the process.
+While the outcome of such a process is not guaranteed, one of the most important things that you can do to place the odds in your favor is to hire an experienced DUI attorney to assist you in the process.

 - Explaining the differences between a formal and an informal review, so you can make an informed decision as to which type of review will work best in your circumstances.